edwphysics/Neff-Mathematica/Euler/README.txt

 The notebook Euler.nb contains the implemented Euler method to the neutrinos decoupling solution.
 If there is a crash, the BackUp.nb notebook runs the code Euler.nb starting where it failed.

+The folder QED contains the program that solves the continuity equation considering the QED corrections alone (QED) with the differential equations numerical method.

 To run the program just do
 1. Open Euler.nb
 2. Run the Notebook
-3. Say yes when asked to run the initialization cells
+3. Allow to run the initialization cells